pja35/SXP/docs/wiki/Private_Contract_Signatures.md

 \((\textrm{Priv}_{T},\textrm{Pub}^{T})\) are based on the same Diffie-Hellman group.
 Altogether, this would mean that all pairs get generates with respect to the same group.
 This is non-traditional, and perhaps it weakens security?
-Nevertheless, notice that some groups have been recommended for use for instance in [RFC 5114](http://tools.ietf.org/html/rfc5114#page-4).
+Nevertheless, notice that precise, fixed groups have been recommended for use, for instance in [RFC 5114](http://tools.ietf.org/html/rfc5114#page-4).

 Standard scheme